-1 microbial quality of drinking water, or in the absence of such requirements, (ii) the guideline values for verification of microbial quality from the Guidelines for drinking-water quality (Table 7.10, WHO, 2017); and (ii) compliance with (i) national standards or guidelines on priority chemical contamination and physical and aesthetic aspects, or in the absence of such requirements, (ii) international standards or guidelines on priority chemical contamination11 and physical and aesthetic aspects. (parameter SWDS 3).
-5 Methodological criteria The project must conduct annual water hygiene education campaigns for the end-users. education campaigns will 6 Methodological criteria methodology may make SDG claims if relevant monitoring parameter(s) is included in the The project developer /CME will capture all the SDG indicators which is relevant to this project through monitoring in Households.
-The the project's contributions monitoring will be done using a detailed questionnaire which includes all the SDG indicators.
+5 Methodological criteria microbial quality from the Guidelines for drinking-water quality (Table 7.10, WHO, 2017); and (ii) compliance with (i) national standards or guidelines on priority chemical contamination and physical and aesthetic aspects, or in the absence of such requirements, (ii) international standards or guidelines on priority chemical contamination11 and physical and aesthetic aspects. (parameter SWDS 3).
+5 Methodological criteria Annual water hygiene education campaigns will be conducted.
+During monitoring of households and institutions, CME shall conduct a representative sample survey annually and will be reported as "report of annual hygiene campaign results" and summarized in the monitoring report.
+6 Methodological criteria methodology may make SDG claims if relevant monitoring parameter(s) is included in the monitoring plan to demonstrate and confirm the project's contributions The project developer /CME will capture all the SDG indicators which is relevant to this project through monitoring in Households.
+The monitoring will be done using a detailed questionnaire which includes all the SDG indicators.
 For example, capturing water quality.

 7 Methodological criteria national, regional and local regulatory framework for provision of safe drinking water in the project boundary.
-The project shall not undermine or conflict with any national, sub-national and local regulations or framework for the safe water has been defined under Bureau of Indian Standards (BIS) and World Health Organization (WHO).
+The project shall not undermine or conflict with any national, sub-national and local regulations or World Health Organization (WHO).
 The project activity devices confirm the compliance of water from water purifiers with above norms.
 8 Methodological criteria life of project technology (parameter SDWS 7) is shorter than the crediting period, describe measures to ensure that end users are provided replacement systems of comparable quality at the end of the expected technical life (for example, replace with comparable or better technology, retrofit with performance guarantee, etc.).
-This applies both for replacement parts including new filter, and/or access to a new model technology of comparable quality.
+This applies both for including new filter, and/or access to a new model technology of comparable quality.

-ranlacament filters

-replacement filters,

-including where to buy

-them, and discounts

-available due to the

-carbon funds.

-The project implementer

-would ensure that

-maintenance of the

-project appliances is

-implemented in

-accordance with

-manufacturer's

-specifications/

-recommendations,

-including provisions in

-regards to replacement or

-cleansing of the involved

-filters.

-9 Baseline scenario Each Project or VPA shall The Pre-project practices

-determine the applicable of boiling water, or

-baseline scenario for fuel, drinking unsafe water,

-technology and end-user Efficiency of water boiling

-group as applicable. systems and Baseline

-fuels have been defined in

-section B.4 of the VPA-DD

-Sola r Lighting Systems- AMS 6-I.A (version 14.0)

-11 Methodological criteria This category comprises The VPA involves

-3 · · · · · · · · · · · · · · · · · · · 3 , . dissemination of

-, renewable energy-based

-supply individual lighting systems (solar

-lighting systems), where

-- the emission reduction per

-households/users system is less than 5

-included in the project -

-Based on official statistics

-, from the host country

-methodology is limited to ,

-(mentioned in section B.4

-of the VPA-DD), in the

-grid connection except

-when: technology, end users

-would have used wick-

-or users are supplied with electricity through a standalone mini-grid powered by renewable energy generation unit(s) where the capacity of the generating units does not exceed 15 MW (i.e. the sum of installed capacities of all renewable energy units connected to the mini-grid is less than 15 MW) e.g. a community-based stand-alone off-the-grid renewable electricity systems; or (b) For renewable energy-based lighting applications, the emission reductions per system is less than 5 tonnes of CO 2 e a year and it shall be demonstrated that that fossil fuels would have been used in the absence of the project activity by: (i) A representative sample survey of target households; or Document: Manufacturers specification And NSSO's 2007 report on "Energy Sources of Indian Households for Cooking and Lighting, 2004-05. (ii) Official statistics from the host country government agencies; 12 Methodological criteria reservoirs that satisfy at hydro power plants.
+The project implementer would ensure that maintenance of the project appliances is implemented in accordance with manufacturer's specifications/ recommendations, including provisions in regards to replacement or cleansing of the involved filters.
+9 Baseline scenario r Lighting Systems- AMS determine the applicable baseline scenario for fuel, technology and end-user group as applicable.
+11 Methodological criteria This category comprises renewable electricity generation units that supply individual households/users or groups of households/users included in the project boundary.
+The applicability of the methodology is limited to individual households and users that do not have a grid connection except when: (a) A group of households or users are supplied with electricity through a dissemination of renewable energy-based lighting systems (solar lighting systems), where the emission reduction per system is less than 5 tonnes of CO 2 e per year.
+Based on official statistics from the host country government agencies (mentioned in section B.4 of the VPA-DD), in the absence of project technology, end users would have used wick-based kerosene lanterns sum of installed capacities specification And NSSO's 2007 report on "Energy Sources of Indian Households for Cooking and Lighting, 2004-05. based lighting applications, the emission reductions per system is less than 5 tonnes of CO 2 e a year and it shall be demonstrated that that fossil fuels would have been used in the absence of the project activity by: (i) A representative sample survey of target households; or (ii) Official statistics from the host country government agencies; 12 Methodological criteria reservoirs that satisfy at hydro power plants.
 Thus, this criterion is not applicable.